jnsougata/ssqlite3/README.md

 users = db.conn.execute("SELECT * FROM users WHERE name LIKE 'J%'").fetchall()
 print(users)
 ```
-- don't forget to commit the changes after doing a bunch oprations.
+- don't forget to commit the changes after doing a bunch of oprations.